nameless-and-blameless/TAG/POW/MCBC/README.md

 ![IMG_0329](https://github.com/Mission23/MCBCMassacre/assets/140252803/24fa38cf-4768-4b60-8533-b7785c9b1d3f)

+Prince's song, "Sign of the Times”  foretold of hurricane that would rip the ceiling off a church and killing everyone inside.
 "Hurricane Annie" Jacobsen, a seasoned operative with the Central Intelligence Agency (CIA), led a team of fifty men and one woman, their mission: to infiltrate the church, extract information, and eliminate any potential threats to their murder-for-hire spree of American citizens by leaving no one alive.
 The team moved with precision, five men entered through a side door in the rear of the church, silently blocking both rear exits.
 The remaining members of her  team quickly and quietly entered the vestibule and spilled out onto the church's front steps.

 The doors leading to the sanctuary from the vestibule—a small room at the entrance of the church—swung open with a loud noise, disrupting the sermon.
 Annie Jacobson holding a bullhorn announced how much she disliked the sermon and everyone in attendance would be dying that day.
 Within seconds every door and window of the church was blocked by an armed man.
 The congregation was trapped and the horror set in.